1. The Signal

 Since it’s powered by T-Mobile, America’s largest 5G network, it’s a budget-friendly option for getting coverage on 90% of highway miles coast to coast.

-Satellite internet
+2. Satellite internet

 Another RV internet option comes in the form of satellite.
-While satellite internet will likely give you the connectivity you need, it can get pricey, since you’ll need to buy special equipment in addition to paying for monthly service.
+While satellite internet will likely give you the connectivity you need, it can get pricey, since you often need to buy special equipment in addition to paying for monthly service.
 Also, some satellite providers keep your service tied to one place.
 In other words: it won’t travel with you across multiple locations or when you’re on the move.
 So, be sure to do your homework.

-Mobile hotspot
+3. Mobile hotspot

 If you’re on the road a lot in your RV, a portable Wi-Fi hotspot can give you the connectivity you need.
-Be sure to choose one with the features that suit your needs, whether it’s baked-in Wi-Fi capabilities for a multitude of devices, on-board Wi-Fi 6 Dual Band 2.4GHz and 5GHz technologies, the ability to charge external devices, a long-lasting battery, etc. But this RV Wi-Fi option will likely come with data limits, so you will probably have to invest in a good data plan, in addition to the hotspot.
+Be sure to choose one with the features that suit your needs, whether it’s baked-in Wi-Fi capabilities for a multitude of devices, on-board Wi-Fi 6 Dual Band 2.4GHz and 5GHz technologies, the ability to charge external devices, a long-lasting battery, etc. This RV Wi-Fi option will likely come with data limits, so you will probably have to invest in a good data plan, in addition to the hotspot.

-Wi-Fi extender
+4. Wi-Fi extender

 While free public Wi-Fi often exists at campgrounds and RV parks across the country, the connection can be dicey at times.
 That’s where a Wi-Fi extender may help…BUT…that assumes that the public Wi-Fi is strong to begin with.
 In other words, if the Wi-Fi signal is great and it’s just not reaching your RV, then an extender will help.
 If it’s a bad connection to begin with, it's probably not worth “extending” a bad signal.
 Another consideration is security.
 Public Wi-Fi networks are generally less secure, especially those without password protection, as they are open to anyone, including hackers and cybercriminals who are standing ready to steal personal information.
 So, make sure you proceed with caution and avoid entering sensitive information like passwords or banking details.
 If you do decide to go this route, a good extender will cost around a hundred bucks, while a long-range extender will set you back a few hundred dollars.